Headshot (2016 film)

 Headshot is a 2016 Indonesian action thriller film directed by the Mo Brothers and written by Timo Tjahjanto.
 The film stars Iko Uwais and Chelsea Islan, alongside Sunny Pang, Julie Estelle, David Hendrawan, Zack Lee, Very Tri Yulisman, Bront Palarae and Yayu Unru.
-The film revolves around a man with amnesia, who sets out to protect the doctor (who saved his life) from a crime syndicate and also uncover his past.
+The film revolves around a man with amnesia (Uwais), who sets out to protect the doctor who saved his life (Islan) from a crime syndicate and also uncover his past.

 Headshot premiered on September 9, 2016 at the Toronto International Film Festival and theatrically on December 8, 2016 in Indonesia.
 It received generally positive reviews from critics with praise for its cast performances (particularly Uwais and Islan), direction and action sequences.

 Plot

 A comatose man of unknown identity and origin is being cared by Dr. Ailin in a rural hospital on a small island.
 The man eventually wakes up after two months with no clear memory of how he was injured or even his identity.
 He adopts the name Ishmael from Moby-Dick, which Ailin is reading.
 The man learns that he was found on the beach by a man named Romli.

 Meanwhile, a mobster named Lee and his henchmen Rika and Besi violently eliminate a rival gang.
 One of the gang's survivors tells Lee about Ishmael and Lee sends the man to investigate.
 Ishmael and the thug have a brief altercation after the man threatens Ailin.
 Ailin travels to the mainland to seek better care for Ishmael, but her bus is stopped by Lee's men, who are looking for Ishmael (whom they call Abdi).
 They slaughter all the passengers except Ailin and a young girl, whom they abduct.
 Called by Ailin, Ishmael and Romli hurry to the scene of the bus attack.
 Ishmael kills a few of Lee's thugs, but Romli is also killed.
 An Interpol agent tells Ishmael about children abducted by Lee's syndicate and bred to be devoted smugglers and criminal enforcers; Ishmael was one of those children.

 The agent is killed when a group of Lee's assassins attack the police station in an attempt to take out Ishmael/Abdi.
 Ishmael puts down the attackers instead and escapes.
 Ishmael must then go to war with the syndicate to save Ailin.
 While traveling, Ishmael encounters Besi near a well, and it is revealed that he, Besi and Rika trained together.
 Lee would put children in the well and starve them for a few days and the child, who killed all the others to get the food would be freed.
 Ishmael tries to persuade Besi to not be on Lee's side, but Besi refuses out of loyalty.
 They then begin to fight and Ishmael manages to gain the upper hand, killing Besi with a strong hit to the head.
 After Besi dies, Rika discovers his corpse and attacks Ishmael on the beach.